matinbavardi/matinbavardi/README.md

 ## Vision & Philosophy
 Matin's work is driven by a commitment to:

-- Making technology accessible to all
+- Making technology and modern education accessible to all
 - Preserving digital knowledge for future generations
 - Creating ethical, user-respecting software
 - Contributing to public benefit through innovation